mattermost/docs/source/developer/localization.rst

 Translations Updates
 --------------------

-1. New and updated source strings are automatically added to the translation server each time a GitHub pull request containing strings changes is merged.
+1. New and updated source strings are automatically added to the translation server each time a GitHub pull request containing string changes is merged.

 2. A new pull request with latest translations that reach at least Beta quality is submitted to the `mattermost-mobile <https://github.com/mattermost/mattermost-mobile>`_, `mattermost-server <https://github.com/mattermost/mattermost-server>`_, and `mattermost-webapp <https://github.com/mattermost/mattermost-webapp>`_ repos each Monday at 22:00 GMT.

    * A pull request will also be submitted on the day of major feature complete and code complete to ensure latest translations are included in the release.
    * A pull request may also be submitted for a release candidate.

-**IMPORTANT:** Please do **not** submit translations directly via a pull request as they may be lost with the next update batches coming from the Mattermost Translation Server.
+**IMPORTANT:** Please do **not** submit translations directly via a pull request as they may be lost with the next pull request update from the Mattermost Translation Server.

 Translation Quality
 -------------------